ABMS Selects 2018-2019 Visiting Scholars

 - Brenessa Lindeman, MD, MEHP, Assistant Professor of Surgery and Medical Education, University of Alabama at Birmingham – Entrustment as a Framework for Surgical Resident Assessment

-- Rodney Omron, MD, MPH, Faculty Department of Emergency Medicine, Johns Hopkins School of Medicine – Using an Online Course to Teach Clinicians How to Make Fewer Medical Errors: A Primer Using Dizziness in Stroke (Project supported by a grant to the ABMS REF from the Gordon and Betty Moore Foundation.)
+- Rodney Omron, MD, MPH, Assistant Professor, Department of Emergency Medicine, Johns Hopkins School of Medicine – Using an Online Course to Teach Clinicians How to Make Fewer Medical Errors: A Primer Using Dizziness in Stroke (Project supported by a grant to the ABMS REF from the Gordon and Betty Moore Foundation.)

 - Victoria Wurster Ovalle, MD, Pediatric Emergency Medicine, Cincinnati Children's Hospital Medical Center – Assessing the Implementation of the Behavioral/Mental Health Entrustable Professional Activity (EPA) for General Pediatrics